stolab/gweb3/contracts/test/README.md

-# Run test for contract.
+# Run test for contract package.

 In order to run the test to test the [contract package](./) a local blockchain with [the test contract](./test/TestContract.sol) deploy on it should be available.